 Since we all know that every game has its own properties and each of them reacts differently to the hardware and software of our system, we will devise an eDPI calculator for each game differently.
-You will also get to know the eDPI settings of different pros of the top games.
 Before we take you to the eDPI calculator part, let’s know all about eDPI.

 This enables the CPU to understand the positioning of the mouse and move the cursor on the screen accordingly.
 That is the reason why, if a mouse has a higher DPI it moves much faster on the screen.
 For example, if a mouse has a 4000 DPI value, it means that it is reporting as many as 4000 dots for every inch it moves and hence the CPU moves the cursor accordingly.